Board Members (Pictured from Left to Right)

 Our History

-Pride Corpus Christi was born out of a moment of grief and resilience.
-In June 2016, following the tragic Orlando Pulse attack where 49 lives were lost, members of the Coastal Bend LGBTQIA+ community came together to honor the victims and stand for visibility.
-CCLGBT, Sarah Lydia, Korbin Boomer Matthews, and many others organized a candlelight vigil and the first Pride Parade through Downtown Corpus Christi.
-The event brought thousands together and marked the beginning of a new chapter for LGBTQIA+ visibility in South Texas.
+Following the tragic Orlando Pulse attack where 49 lives were lost, members of the Coastal Bend LGBTQIA+ community came together.
+CCLGBT, Sarah Lydia, Korbin Boomer Matthews, and many others organized a candlelight vigil and the first Pride Parade through Downtown Corpus Christi, bringing thousands together.

 2017